HILJ Volume 65 — Call for Online Submissions

-Blog features commentary and analysis of current developments in international law.
-This could include analysis of recent decisions by international courts or domestic courts, when those decisions have a significant impact on international law.
-We also accept discussions of how recent developments in international relations, international politics, military affairs, economics, and similar fields impact and interact with the international legal community.
-We welcome responses to and criticism of others’ published works, as well.
+Perspectives submissions may include analyses of recent decisions by international courts or domestic courts when those decisions have a significant impact on international law.
+They may also include discussions of how recent developments in international relations, international politics, military affairs, economics, and similar fields impact and interact with the international legal community.
+We welcome responses to and criticism of others’ published works as well.

-Blog posts must be no more than 2,500 words and written in English.
-Submissions not meeting these requirements will not be reviewed.
-Blog, unlike our print publication, does NOT require adherence to The Bluebook and does NOT require footnotes.
-Citation is still required, however, and should be done through hyperlinks as much as possible.
-Authors may include rich media in their submissions, as well, including embedded media like Tweets and video.
+Perspectives articles must be no more than 2,500 words and written in English.
+Citations are required and should be implemented through in-text hyperlinks as much as possible.
+Authors may also include rich media in their submissions, including embedded media like Tweets and videos.

-Please submit a completed post in Word format, along with the author’s CV, to email@example.com, with the words “Blog Submission” in the subject line.
+Please submit a completed article in Word format, along with the author’s CV to email@example.com, with the words “Perspectives Submission” in the subject line.
 We make decisions on a rolling basis, although the timing of our decision may vary depending on the time of year.
 We generally will not begin reviewing contributions submitted during the Harvard Law School summer break—May to August 2023—until September 2023.

 Once an article or proposal has been selected, the Lead Online Executive Editor will contact the author with further information on the editing and publication process.